-While in Broadway Boogie Woogie unity fully reopens to multiplicity, in La Disputa del Sacramento unity descends toward the multiplicity of human beings on earth but remains enclosed within the monstrance placed on the altar.
+While in the modern painting unity fully reopens to multiplicity, in the old one unity descends toward the multiplicity of human beings on earth but remains enclosed within the monstrance placed on the altar.
 A sense of unity which is born within human consciousness and reopens to it (Broadway Boogie Woogie) and one which is decided and guarded by church authorities (La Disputa del Sacramento).